isra00/neo-transposer/README.md

  * Be a help, not an obstacle, to the charisma and the customs of the Way.
  * Universal access: the app can be easily used with every device and connection, even in Africa.
 That's why this is open web technology and not a [native Android/iOS app](https://blog.codinghorror.com/app-pocalypse-now/)
  * Pedagogical approach: it must be easy to use and understand, but it must tell the user what's going on.
-Using the right musical terminology.
+Use the right musical terminology.
 Promote the use of the official songbook.
  * You received free, give free (Mt 10:8): the app will always be free to use and open source.
  * Simplicity in everything.